 Question: We have carpenter bees in the supports, dirt and walls under our back porch.
 Is this something Orkin could take care of?

 ANSWER: These are the large bumblebee-like insects that create holes in outside wood; they will nest in siding, soffits, decks, posts and the wood of barns and sheds.
 These bees only nest in wood; they do not eat it.
 Carpenter bees are pollinators; thus, they are considered to be beneficial insects, but the unsightly holes and frass make them also a nuisance.

-Call the local Orkin branch office for more information about the service or to schedule an inspection by a trained Orkin Pest Specialist who will generate a customized solution to the problem.
+Call us for more information about the service or to schedule an inspection by a trained Orkin Pest Specialist, who will generate a customized solution to the carpenter bee problem.

 Our Pest Library

 Our Pest Library is full of up-to-date information on termites, ants, and cockroaches as well as more than 25 common household pests.
 Find out more information about their behavior, habits, and other cool facts.

 Still didn’t find an answer to your question?
 Ask us on Google+ or fill out the form below and we’ll get right back to you with an answer.
 For service and billing questions please message us here.